GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/storage/hyperdisk-ml/README.md

 ```

 8. Reference your snapshot in the persistent volume claim.
-Be sure to adjust the spec.dataSource.name to your snapshot name
+Be sure to adjust the spec.dataSource.name and spec.resources.requests.storage to your snapshot name and size.

 ```yaml
 kind: PersistentVolumeClaim